wilkox/deidentifyr/README.md

 hash has two useful properties: it is very unlikely that the same hash would be generated for two people who have different information; and it is near impossible to recover the personal information from the hash.
+For most datasets, using only the first ten characters of the hash is sufficient to generate unique IDs.

 We can generate these unique IDs with the `deidentify()` function.
 The first argument to `deidentify()` is the data frame, and after that we